Generative AI for Risk And Compliance: Key Roles, Responsibilities & Skills

 1. What is generative AI for risk and cybersecurity professionals?

 Generative AI helps risk and cybersecurity professionals by automating threat detection, identifying vulnerabilities, and enhancing real-time security measures.
+AI risk management systems powered by generative AI can predict potential threats and offer advanced solutions to mitigate generative AI risks before they escalate.

 2. How is AI used in risk management?